AayushPokharel/PythonProjectHandler/README.md

 # PythonProjectHandler
-A small Powershell Scripty to handle redundant steps in making a new Python Project.
+A small Powershell Script to handle redundant steps in making a new Python Project.